-When you think of dried flower arrangements and wreaths, do you think of those horrible things your Mom and Grandma used to display from the early 1990’s?
+When you think of dried flower arrangements and wreaths, do you think of those horrible things your mom and grandma used to display in the early 1990s?
 Well, I did, too.

-The Easiest Way to Dry Flowers
+The BEST Way to Dry Flowers

-Cut flowers when they are around 3/4 of the way open, and hang upside down in a warm, dark, dry place.
+Cut flowers when they are around 3/4 of the way open, and hang them upside down in a warm, dark, dry place.
 The darkness is important to preserve the colour of the flowers.
 If you dry them in the sun, the colour will fade.